 What is a deed-in-lieu of foreclosure?

-A deed-in-lieu of foreclosure keeps you from entering the foreclosure process by allowing you to voluntarily give up ownership of your home to your lender.
-It may also free you from the responsibility of repaying your remaining mortgage balance, according to the Consumer Financial Protection Bureau (CFPB).
+A deed-in-lieu of foreclosure, also called a “mortgage release,” allows you to avoid the foreclosure process by releasing you from your mortgage payment obligation.
+You voluntarily give up ownership of your home to your lender, and may avoid paying the difference between your home’s value and outstanding loan balance, according to the Consumer Financial Protection Bureau (CFPB).

-According to the government-sponsored enterprises Fannie Mae and Freddie Mac, a deed-in-lieu of foreclosure might make sense for you if:
+Fannie Mae and Freddie Mac, two major agencies that buy and sell mortgages, suggest that a deed-in-lieu of foreclosure might make sense for you if:

-- You’re behind on your mortgage payments or anticipate that you will be behind in the near future.
+- You’re already behind on your mortgage payments or expect to fall behind in the near future.

 - You’re ineligible for a mortgage modification, forbearance, reinstatement, short sale or refinance.